cyyeh/react-basics/README.md

 11. Understand the React Component Lifecycle Methods
 12. Manage React Component State with Lifecycle Methods
 13. Control React Component Updates When New Props Are Received
+14. Use `map` to Create React Components from Arrays of Data